Old Bands, New Tracks---Revisiting the Band Model for Robust Hypothesis Testing: Robust Tests Resulting from Band Models

-1) \emph{Clipping:} For very large upper bounds $\pmax_0$, $\pmax_1$ the band model reduces to the $\varepsilon$-contamination model and the least favorable test becomes a clipped likelihood ratio test.
-This means that the influence of a single observation is bounded and seemingly very significant observations are trusted only to a certain extend.
-An example is shown in Fig.~\ref{sfig:clipping}, where the upper bounds have been chosen as ten times the nominals:
+1) \emph{Clipping:} For very large upper bounds $\pmax_0$, $\pmax_1$ the band model reduces to the $\varepsilon$-contamination model and the minimax optimal test becomes a clipped likelihood ratio test.
+This means that the influence of a single observation is bounded and seemingly very significant observations are trusted only to a certain extent.
+An example is shown in Fig.~\!\ref{sfig:clipping}, where the upper bounds have been chosen as ten times the nominals:

-2) \emph{Censoring:} For moderately chosen upper bounds the band model often results in likelihood ratios that are \emph{censored} around one.
+2) \emph{Censoring:} For moderately large upper bounds the band model often results in likelihood ratios that are \emph{censored} around one.
 An example with

-is shown in Fig.~\ref{sfig:censoring}.
+is shown in Fig.~\!\ref{sfig:censoring}.
 This type of robust test can be seen as a kind of opposite of the clipped test.
-The influence of a highly significant observation is downweighted, but still unbounded.
-In contrast, observations whose significance is below a certain threshold are ignored entirely.
+The influence of highly significant observations is downweighted, but still unbounded.
+By contrast, observations whose significance is below a certain threshold are ignored entirely.
 This behavior of robust tests has been observed before in the context of \emph{model uncertainties}, meaning that the data is not corrupted by gross outliers, but that the true distributions differ slightly from the nominal model.
 Examples for such uncertainty classes are the bounded KL divergence and bounded Hellinger distance classes, whose least favorable distributions have been shown to result in censored likelihood ratio tests \cite{Levy2008, Gul2013}.

 The intuition behind censored likelihood ratio tests is that under model uncertainties an observation needs to have a certain significance in order to reliably associate it with a hypothesis.
 Below this level, there is no clear preference and the observation should simply be ignored.